ealitten/bank-kata/Readme.md

 - To open an account: `my_account = Account.new`
 - To make a deposit: `my_account.deposit(1000)`
 - To make a withdrawal: `my_account.withdraw(1000)`
-- To print out a statement: `my_account.transactions`
+- To print out a statement: `my_account.statement`